gradio-app/gradio/guides/05_custom-components/05_frontend.md

 ## Matching Gradio Core's Design System

-You can refer to our Storybook to view our component library, and explore our CSS variables that can be used in your own components.
+You can explore our component library via Storybook.
+You'll be able to interact with our components and see them in their various states.

+For those interested in design customization, we provide the CSS variables and the icons we use so you can easily match up your custom component with the style of our core components.
+This Storybook will be regularly updated with any new additions or changes.

 [Storybook Link](https://gradio.app/main/docs/js/storybook)